 The org.jboss.weld.bootstrap.api.Bootstrap interface defines the initialization for Weld, bean deployment and bean validation.
-To boot Weld, you must create an instance of org.jboss.weld.bootstrap.WeldBootstrap which implements org.jboss.weld.bootstrap.api.CDI11Bootstrap which extends the above mentioned Bootstrap.
-Then you need to tell it about the services in use, and finally request the container start.
+To boot Weld, you must create an instance of org.jboss.weld.bootstrap.WeldBeansBootstrap (which implements Bootstrap), tell it about the services in use, and then request the container start.